 Content Created by Users

 Additionally, we adhere to the following rules: On the internet, information sources that appear trustworthy might not always be completely accurate.
-It could be required to confirm with a person or organisation that the information pertinent to them is authentic and to find out who is in charge of the website.
-It is carefully distinguished between fact and rumour.
+It could be required to confirm with a person or organization that the information pertinent to them is authentic and to find out who is in charge of the website.
+It is carefully distinguished between fact and rumor.

-This is especially, though not solely, true for content available on social media, where distortions may be intentional or accidental, but where error or rumour can spread like wild fire among the audience around the world in minutes, while corrections find it much harder to achieve the same momentum.
-Where information from a social media site or other internet source is being utilised to support a fact, more investigation may be required.
+This is especially, though not solely, true for content available on social media, where distortions may be intentional or accidental, but where error or rumor can spread like wildfire among the audience around the world in minutes, while corrections find it much harder to achieve the same momentum.
+Where information from a social media site or other internet source is being utilized to support a fact, more investigation may be required.
 All information that was not obtained by Us is qualified and called out by Us.